Doctor of Philosophy, Civil Engineering, Purdue University, 2017

-Dr. John H. Mott is an Associate Professor in the School of Aviation and Transportation Technology at Purdue University.
+Dr. John H. Mott is a Professor in the School of Aviation and Transportation Technology at Purdue University.
 A summa cum laude graduate of the University of Alabama with Bachelor's and Master's Degrees in Electrical Engineering, and of Purdue University with a Ph.D. in Civil Engineering, he also possesses an FAA Commercial Pilot Certificate with Instrument and Multiengine ratings, an FAA Flight Instructor Certificate with Airplane Single-and Multiengine and Instrument ratings, and an FAA Ground Instructor Certificate with Advanced and Instrument ratings.
 He holds type ratings in the Beech King Air 300, Hawker HS-125, and Canadair Challenger 600.
 He has worked as a flight instructor, a charter pilot, chief pilot, and director of training for a FAR 135 operator, an airline pilot flying the SA-226TC Metroliner, and a corporate pilot in many different models of aircraft.

 Dr. Mott serves as the Director of the Advanced Aviation Analytics Center of Research Excellence (A3IR-CORE), and was the founding editor of the Journal of Aviation Technology & Engineering, where he served as executive editor through 2018.
 Dr. Mott’s research is focused primarily on the aggregation of distributed data related to various operational aspects of transportation systems, the analysis of that data using deterministic and stochastic mathematical modeling, and the development of related tools to facilitate improvements to the safety and efficiency of those systems.
 These tools ultimately improve the quality of life of those who utilize transportation services.